exercism/javascript/CONTRIBUTING.md

 working on it, and most of all that there is not an open Pull Request towards this exercise.

 If there is no such issue, you may open one.
-Follow the steps in [this issue][list-of-exercises] as a baseline of what work should be done.
+The baseline of work is as follows:

+1. Open a new issue, we'll label it with `new exercise ✨`
+1. We'll assign the issue to you, so you get to work on this exercise
+1. Create a new folder in `/exercises`
+1. You'll need to sync this folder with the matching config files.
+You can use `scripts/sync` to do this: `ASSIGNMENT=slug npx @babel/node scripts/sync`.
+1. Create a `<slug>.js` stub file.
+1. Create a `<slug>.spec.js` test file.
+Here add the tests, per canonical data if possible.
+1. Create a `example.js` file.
+Place a working implementation, assuming it's renamed to `<slug>.js`
+1. Run the tests locally, using `scripts/test`:
+`ASSIGNMENT=slug npx @babel/node scripts/test`.

 The final step is opening a Pull Request, with these items all checked off.
 Make sure the tests run and the linter is happy.
 It will run automatically on your PR.

 #### Creating a track-specific exercise